worktheclock/replit.github.io/misc/free-features.md

 # Using Repl.it for Free

-Repl.it offers a number of features that every user can access and utilize for free.
+Repl.it offers a number of features that every user can access and utilize for free:

+- The best no-setup online [IDE](https://repl.it/site/ide) for beginners with autocomplete and free [automatic hosting](https://repl.it/site/hosting)
+- Teach remotely to the whole class and help your students 1-1 with [multiplayer](https://repl.it/site/multiplayer)
+- Support for Python, Java, HTML/CSS/JavaScript, and 50+ other [languages](https://repl.it/languages)
+- Support for games, graphics, audio and an easy-to-use database

 Here, we'll show you how to take advantage of our free features.
 Everything shown on this post can be done with a free account.

 ## Repls